 The following list includes our top year-round activities in the Whistler area.
 All places listed below are open for most if not all of the year.

-Below are some of Whistler’s most popular attractions and things to see (in no particular order).
+Below are some of Whistler’s most popular attractions and things to see and do.
+They include museums, snow sport activities and other adventures.

 - Squamish Lil’wat Cultural Centre – an immersive indigenous museum celebrating the Squamish and Lil’wat Nations.